Sleepness/UberTranslationBundle/README.md

 Introduction
 ------------

 This Bundle uses [Memcached](http://memcached.org/) as a recourse of your translations.
-Translation mechanisms allow your client/customer to edit and override any translations directly from the website.
+By using [SleepnessUberTranslationAdminBundle](https://github.com/Sleepness/UberTranslationAdminBundle) translation mechanism allows your client/customer to edit and override any translations directly from the website.

 ### Separation of concern